jozedash/solid-fun-w-gtest/README.md

 6. Watch it launch and catch at the breakpoint.
 7. Try again with 'Run Tests (Debug).

-You can also build a release version by using the task 'Run (Release)'
+You can also build a release version by using the task 'build' and run it with 'Run (Release)'